jackpal/jackpal.github.io/_posts/2020-12-29-Web_Scraping-with-Swift-Soup.md

 Given this structure, we can find the houseplant species description text by:

 1. Search for a h2 tag with id="Description":
-2. Collect the text of all the following p (Paragraph) tage, until the next h2 tag.
+2. Collect the text of all the following p (Paragraph) tag, until the next h2 tag.

 # Time to Code